stolksdorf/nomic-base/rules.md

 #### 102: Ab Initio
-> All players begin with the resources of 0 points, 1 veto, and the title of 'ensign'.
+> A player begins the game with resources consisting of: 0 points, 1 veto, and the title of 'ensign'.

 #### 103: Rule of Amendment